jindev0705/team-and-project/README.md

     `rails s`

 ## Site
-* Open the web browser and visit http://localhost:3000
+* Open the web browser and visit https://sprintfwd-rails.herokuapp.com/
-* All request handled by calling internal APIs.
+* All request handled by calling APIs.
-* You can test all APIs in the site.
+* You can test all APIs working in the site.

+#### Note: Normally, in the Rails app, the internal API calling doesn't work.
+So if you want to run the app on localhost, you need to update the code to calling internal API.
+  * In app/helpers/application_helper.rb file, uncomment all comments and then comment HTTParty method codes.
+  * Please confirm to set the API_HOST is http://localhost:3000

 ## Models